plasticmacaroni/bg3-missables/checklist.md

 # House in Deep Shadows
 - Play hide and seek with [a child](https://bg3.wiki/wiki/Oliver), get [a cool ring](https://bg3.wiki/wiki/Ring_of_Shadows)
 # Ruined Battlefield
-- ::missable:: ::item_story:: First opportunity to find a missable [item](https://bg3.wiki/wiki/Moonlantern) from an [enemy](https://bg3.wiki/wiki/Kar%27niss).
+- ::item_story:: First opportunity to find a [Moonlantern](https://bg3.wiki/wiki/Moonlantern), dropped from an [enemy](https://bg3.wiki/wiki/Kar%27niss).
+  - ::missable:: This version of the item is time limited and must be obtained before the target reaches Moonrise Towers (depending on how the player entered Act 2).
+It is recommended to obtain this item ASAP.
   - ::item_common:: It is higly recommended to get this one, as it grants another missable [item](https://bg3.wiki/wiki/Filigreed_Feywild_Bell) and affects a future interaction with a little [friend](https://bg3.wiki/wiki/Dolly_Dolly_Dolly)
 - Talk to a man who wants to [make things "right" by interrogating a dead barkeeper](https://bg3.wiki/wiki/Punish_the_Wicked)
 - Save some harpers, find out about the Inn